To be admitted into a degree program at Acsenda School of Management, applicants must meet the minimum admissions requirements outlined below.

 International Baccalaureate and Advanced Placement

 Domestic or international applicants who are graduates from the International Baccalaureate (IB) program and Advanced Placement programs are eligible for admission and may receive course credit for first-year undergraduate courses.
-IB diploma graduates must have a minimum score of 24 points and at least three (3) Higher Level, and three (3) Standard Level courses including English and
+IB diploma graduates must have a minimum score of 24 points and at least three (3) Higher Level, and three (3) Standard Level courses including English.

 English Language Proficiency